Investment Market Overview

 High global liquidity, together with a wealthy economic growth and the strong fundamentals observed in the Portuguese real estate markets, have shifted property investment to a new level after the financial and economic crisis, more than duplicating the previous peak volumes.

-The strong investment activity observed since 2015 has particularly targeted the office and shopping centre sectors.
-However, investment in hotel assets gained a relevant weight since 2018.
+The strong investment activity observed since 2015 has particularly targeted the office and shopping centre sectors, although the interest has diversified to other asset classes.

 Effectively, greater risk acceptance has attracted the interest from various investors to other operational assets, such as hotels, student housing and healthcare.
 Investment in student housing has been mainly driven by forward purchase deals as the PBSA market is emerging in Portugal.
 The transaction of large residential portfolios has also boosted the capital inflow to this asset class, where the multifamily/ build-to-rent market is still embryonic.